Ibraaaheeeem/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: This script deletes all files that ends with the ~ charater
 102-tree: This script create the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-103-commas: This script lists all the files and directories of the current directory, separated by commas (,) including hidden files and alpha ordered
+103-commas: This script lists all the files and directories of the current directory, separated by commas (,) including hidden files and alpha ordered school.mgc:This magic file that can be used with the command file to detect School data files which always contain the string SCHOOL at offset 0.